 No longer is SEO considered some hidden trick.
 It is a large fraction of your digital marketing strategy and is a scalable method as you grow.

 - Nearly 90% of web traffic is generated by search engines.

 - Over 40% of all ecommerce traffic is from organic searches

 Organic traffic may be the bulk of traffic your industry experiences.
 Don’t fall behind because SEO was ignored.

 Keywords are the words and phrases people use to search online for products and information.

 Long tail keywords are search phrases with typically over 4+ words.
 They are more specific search terms and usually represent a demographic more willing to convert.

+There are lots of keyword opportunities out there.
 Although long tail keywords represent smaller volumes of searches, more than 70% of all Google searches are long tail searches.

 You may find it intuitive to try to rank for the highest volume searches.

 While you are partially correct, you will have your work cut out for you.
 It may be near impossible to rank for broad categories or even specific niches that have been filled out.
 You need to be mindful of your competition.